-By typical standards for tourists, my four-day jaunt to Hanoi from Saigon was a bust.
+By typical standards for tourists, my quick jaunt from Saigon to go backpacking in Hanoi was a bust.

 But sometimes that’s a good thing.

-After five weeks on a quiet island, surrounded only by frogs, my cat, and thieves, the urban chaos of big cities in Vietnam should have made me want to curl up and suck my thumb.
+After five weeks on a quiet island (Koh Lanta, Thailand) surrounded only by frogs, my cat, and thieves, the urban chaos of big cities in Vietnam should have made me want to curl up and suck my thumb.
 Instead, the madness proved intensely exhilarating.

-I had good intentions of exploring Hanoi on my first trip to Vietnam in 2010, but a very testy tropical storm had other plans and turned me away at Hue with flooded roads and railway.
+I had good intentions of backpacking in Hanoi on my first trip to Vietnam in 2010, but a very testy tropical storm had other plans and turned me away at Hue with flooded roads and railway.
+Flying was the only option, and I didn’t want to skip the good stuff between Vietnam’s two big cities.

 This time I flew up from Saigon, determined to see the very core of Vietnam no matter what.
 You can’t really say that you’ve seen Vietnam until you’ve felt the strain and edgy beauty of Hanoi.

 But don’t start thinking that Hanoi is soft.
-Beyond the lake, cold gray concrete runs as far as the eye can see in every direction.
+Beyond the lake, cold, gray, government concrete runs as far as the eye can see in every direction.
 Pleasantly wide, tree-lined streets funnel into the narrow maze of the Old Quarter where humans, animals, motorbikes, and machines compete for every inch of space and sanity.

-Sure, I loved Saigon for the pace, Hoi An for the romance, Hue for the bullet holes, and Mui ne for the sand…but Hanoi is where the soul of Vietnam resides.
+Sure, I enjoyed Saigon for the pace, Hoi An for the romance, Hue for the bullet holes, and Mui Ne for the sand — but Hanoi is where the soul of Vietnam resides.

-It was time to get under the sheets with this hard-yet-friendly country.
+It was time to get under the skin of this ancient city.

 On Shopping in Hanoi

-Trying to find something you need at any given time in Hanoi is a peculiar affair.
-Unlike Saigon, there are very few minimarts.
+Trying to find something you need at any given time while backpacking in Hanoi is a peculiar affair.
+Unlike Saigon, there are very few mini-marts.
 And streets are largely carved up into districts for particular items.
-The arrangement is only convenient for a lucky few in need of one thing at a time.
+The arrangement is only convenient for deliverymen and a lucky few in need of one thing at a time.

 Need a pair of shoes?
 Go to the shoe district.
 Need a comb?
-You’ll find that in the hair salon district.
-Shops, side by side, sell the same genre of product – which is most often not the product that you need.
+You’ll find that in the hair-salon district.
+Shops, side by side, sell the same genre of product — most often not the product you need.

-Maybe a dream for deliverymen, but absolute hell for Americans accustomed to giant department stores where everything is under one roof.
+Hanoi must be a dream for deliverymen, but it can be an absolute hell for us spoiled Americans accustomed to giant department stores where everything is under one roof.
 You’ll have to walk six city blocks here if you want to pick up a magazine to go along with your groceries.

-The prospect of crossing a clogged street in Vietnam without power armor and a flamethrower is terrifying.
+The prospect of crossing a clogged street in Hanoi without power armor and a flamethrower is terrifying.
 But it has recently become one of my favorite things to do.

-In fact, I started looking forward to each instance when I could push past a paralyzed group of travelers, stood on the edge of a busy street.
+In fact, I started looking forward to each instance when I could push past a paralyzed group of travelers stranded on the edge of a busy street.
 Aghast at the prospect of putting their lives on the line just to gain ground, they wait for a pause in traffic that never comes.
 They also film me crossing in bold strides.

 The outsiders are fair game, but the Model would never harm one of its own.
 As long as you play by the rules, you’ll be just fine.
-Never, ever run.
+Never, ever try to run across.
 Don’t panic or move erratically.
-Enjoy the hot breath of passing motorbikes on your leg hair.
+The drivers know what to do.
+Enjoy the hot breath of passing motorbikes on your legs.
 The street rumbling beneath your feet with horsepower.
-Just bowl right through that intersection one foot at a time, wave at the spectators waiting for your impending demise, and keep on going.
+Just bowl right through that intersection one foot at a time, wave at the spectators who think they’re filming your impending demise, and keep on going.

 There are at least 200 sidewalk cafes on my street alone here in Hanoi.
 But don’t expect muzak, hipsters on MacBook Airs, or pumpkin lattes.
 What you get for $1 or less is a plastic stool and an unpretentious, brutally powerful cup of coffee served in a dirty drinking glass.

-It’s a pure, beautiful thing.
-Unspoiled by add-ons, corporate logos, CDs for sale, Wi-Fi, and all other needless distractions.
+Coffee in Hanoi is a pure, beautiful thing.
+It hasn’t yet been spoiled by add-ons, corporate logos, insulated cups for sale, Wi-Fi, and all the other needless distractions.
+The coffee was one of my favorite parts of backpacking in Hanoi.

-Vietnamese coffee is blacker than a baby-gobbling politician’s soul.
-And even meaner.
+Hanoi’s coffee is blacker than a baby-gobbling politician’s soul — and even meaner.
 It can make hair grow on a gorilla’s bum, if you could find one bold enough to drink this stuff.

 While the Vietnamese cut their coffee 50/50 with milk to make it potable, I prefer it to ooze straight from the press with the same viscosity as burned scooter oil.
 Regardless, the Vietnamese drink this stuff from early morning until late at night.
 How they sleep, or even survive for that matter, is beyond me.